According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

-In this chapter, we will discuss some basic concepts in structure and reactivity of organic compounds, that are formed as a result of covalent bonding.
-The covalent bonding nature of organic compounds is expressed in terms of orbitals hybridization,where carbon can have sp2, sp, and sp3 hybridized orbitals.
-Some examples of sp, sp2 and, sp3 hybridized carbons are ethane, ethyne, and methane.
+In this chapter, we will discuss some basic concepts in the structure and reactivity of organic compounds that are formed as a result of covalent bonding.
+The covalent bonding nature of organic compounds is expressed in terms of orbitals hybridization, where carbon can have sp2, sp, and sp3 hybridized orbitals.
+Some examples of sp, sp2 and sp3 hybridized carbons are ethane, ethyne, and methane.
 The shape of these compounds is easy to understand based on this concept.

-When two atoms share one or more than one pair of electrons, that hold them together in a chemical bond is defined as a covalent bond.
+When two atoms share one or more than one pair of electrons that hold them together a chemical bond is defined as a covalent bond.
 This bond can be cleaved in different fashions:

 - Heterolytic – Yields carbanions or carbocations

 - Homolytic – Offers free radicals as a reactive intermediate

 |NCERT Solutions for Class 11 Chemistry Chapter 12|